sssalad/cryptool/README.md

 # Cryptool

 Cryptool is a program intended to provide an all-in-one place to perform basic cryptographic operations.
 There are many online tools that can do the same things Cryptool does.
 Cryptool's aim is to put them all together and give the user as much freedom and customization as possible.
+This is a work in progress and I hope to keep adding features in the future, as time allows.

 ## Features
 * Converstion to and from: